soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 #### Torch: Implementing ConvNets and Recurrent Nets efficiently

+Torch is a scientific computing framework with packages for neural networks and optimization.
+It is based on the Lua language, which is similar to javascript.
+At the core of torch is a powerful Tensor library similar to numpy, which has both CPU and GPU backends.
+The neural networks package in torch implements "modules" which are different kinds of neuron layers.
+These modules are like lego blocks, and can be plugged together to form complicated neural networks.

+Implementing a ConvNet for NLP similar to

 #### Beyond Natural Language: Learning to do math and execute Python programs
 Recurrent Neural Networks seem to be very powerful learning models.
 However, how powerful are they ?
 Would they be able to learn how to add two decimal numbers ?